I’ve mentioned having been homeless often enough that I think most people have heard about it. That’s where I’m going to start this off.

 - Got accepted as a Gnome OPW intern working on Linux stuff

-- Opened up about me needing [financial] support, and started getting $250/week [!!!] on gittip
+- Opened up about me needing financial support, and started getting $250/week [!!!] via crowdfunding

 - Got accepted into Mills College as a Dean’s Scholar

-And probably a few other things that I'm forgetting, or that happened a bit out of this time frame (ex: my mentorship and class mobility project).
+And likely a few other things that I’m forgetting.
 If any single one of those had happened to me, I could have weaved it into a successful life.
-But ALL OF THEM HAPPENED.
+But THEY ALL HAPPENED.
 AND PRETTY MUCH AT THE SAME TIME!
-The bulk of this occurred 2 to 3 weeks ago and honestly I still haven't really taken stock of all of it.
+The bulk of this occurred 2 to 3 weeks ago and honestly I still haven’t taken stock of it all.

 Happily Ever After